Miami Marlins and New York Mets are even at 3-3 through 6 meetings this season.

 | 2026-05-24 | New York Mets @ Miami Marlins | W 4-0 | 60.0% | 59.0% | -130 |

-Miami Marlins have the upper hand against New York Mets so far this season at 3-0 through 3 meetings.
-The splits table above shows the bet and money percentages at the latest pre-game snapshot for each meeting, alongside the final score.
+Miami Marlins and New York Mets are even at 3- 3 through 6 meetings this season.
+The splits table above shows the public-bet and money percentages at the latest pre-game snapshot for each meeting, alongside the final score projected from Miami Marlins's perspective.

 Our advanced model rates every MLB game by expected value, using thousands of historical splits as the backbone.
 Tonight's highest-EV picks are reserved for subscribers.